moduware/morph-tabbar/README.md

 Tab bar that morphs for current mobile OS.

 `morph-tabbar` is the containing parent element for the `morph-tabbar-item`.
-These components changes its appearance automatically based on wether the platform or device is IOS or Android.
+These components changes its appearance automatically based on whether the platform or device is IOS or Android.

 ## Getting Started